hugoduncan/dado/design/implementation/clojure-style-guide.md

 ## Naming Conventions

+Avoid using clojure.core identifiers as field or local names.

+Avoid shadowing.

 ### Functions and Variables
 - Use complete, unabbreviated names that clearly convey purpose
 - Follow `kebab-case` naming convention